mbastola/neural-nets-in-python/convolutional-neural-nets/cnn-advanced-architecture-3D/README.md

 # Advanced Architecture: CNN3D

-In this repo, I extend my [CNN Advanced Architecture](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-advanced-architecture) project to 3D space.
+In this repo, I extend my [CNN Advanced Architecture](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-advanced-architecture) project to 3D images.
 The architecture is advanced in the sense that it is flexible and can read & build its architecture from JSON files.
-The 3D extension allows CNN3D classifier to tackle 3D image tensors such as CT Scan images, which we will we working with in this repo.
+The 3D extension allows CNN3D classifier to tackle 3D tensors used heavily in scientific/medical imaging such as CT Scan images, which we will we working with in this repo.
 I have trained the LUNA16 dataset with the usual my CNN and then with CNN3D classes and noted that CNN3D outperfromed the predictions for the LUNA16 dataset.

 ## LUNA16
-LUng Nodule Analysis data includes 888 CT Scans of Lungs with Annotations around the possible cancer region.
-The annotations are provided by multiple radiologistss and the detections are in binary +ve and -ve classess with specified region of interest, thickness, etc. in the metadata files.
+LUng Nodule Analysis data includes 888 CT Scans of Patient's Lungs with Annotations around the possible cancer region.
+The annotations are provided by multiple radiologists and the detections are in binary +ve and -ve classess with specified region of interest, thickness, etc. in the metadata files.
 The information about the dataset can be found [here](https://luna16.grand-challenge.org).

 ## Data Exploration